|Frequently Asked Questions

 Q: May we come to your home to meet the puppies and the parents?

-A: Unfortunately we do not allow anyone at our home when we have
+A: Unfortunately we do not always allow people at our home, especially

-property no matter the time of year.
-There are viral diseases deadly to
+comes on our property no matter the time of year.
+There are viral

-parvo at our home and we will not take a chance.
-We welcome visitors
+home, and we will not take a chance.
+We welcome visitors when we do

-when we do not have puppies at our home or if the young pups (4+
+not have puppies at our home or if the young pups (4+ months) we have

 Q: What shots and wormings do your puppies receive